Housing crisis: Finding an apartment as an expat in the Netherlands 2026

 The Dutch housing market is in crisis, and if you're moving to the Netherlands, you need to understand exactly what you're walking into.
 This isn't a marketing guide - it's the honest truth about finding affordable housing, dealing with the 400,000-unit shortage, and navigating the landlord requirements that catch expats off guard.

-Income Rules
+Income rules

 - • 3-4x requirement explained